JPHutchins/library_finder/README.md

 # library_finder
 Find potential file libraries on a file system, such as those created by iTunes or Plex.

-Part of my work involves providing "data management" services to private clients.
+Part of my work involves providing data management services to private clients.
 One of the issues that is often run into is the desire to upgrade to a new computer and perhaps integrate their media libraries into a network attached storage solution or cloud backup in the process.
 This can be a tedious process even with the aid of OS filesystem indexing and command line tools - all too often